 - 1. Grades are final. - 2.
 No late assignments accepted (unless you can provide an acceptable form of an excuse). - 3.
-All work must be typed in 12 pt. font using MLA format. - 4.
-There is no extra-credit available in this class.
+All work must be typed in 12 pt. font using MLA format.

 GRADING RUBRIC

 A = Excellence in all areas of the assignment.